 It’s a quaint little place where you can catch a boat or ferry to other seaside attractions.
 Kids can even crab in the Padstow Harbour.
 If you’re looking for a little exercise, you can hire a bike and ride the Camel Trail.

-All in all, it was a great road trip and memorable midterm.
-We were off-season as the UK Schools have an earlier half term break.
+All in all, it was a great road trip and a memorable midterm.
+We were off-season as the UK Schools have an earlier half-term break.
 This meant crowds were minimal and rates were low season.
 The weather mostly cooperated and held around 14 C. When we left Heathrow it was 2 C and cloudy.
 Definitely time to head back to southern Spain.